 What to do instead

 - Focus on the resolution – put your benefit upfront and the problem at the end of your copy.
-“Shout Out fresh scent hand soap softens hands and kills 99% of bad marketing causing germs.”
+“Shout Out fresh scent hand soap softens hands and kills 99% of the germs that cause bad marketing.”

 - Build an audience around social proof – back it up with positive feedback and a happy community of fans across social platforms.